 You’re driving a truck and you have to make sure you keep driving in the same direction.
 I don’t care if it’s a moon truck.
 I don’t care that there’s moon-cops you have to shoot on the way.
 It’s still stupid.
 And it brings with it all the baggage of an interactive movie to boot.

 In fact, the best parts of Loadstar are actually contained in the manual.
 Ron Cobb (not the Hollywood concept artist) has come up with a reasonably interesting universe, and the idea of blue-collar work in a sci-fi world is worth exploring.
 The fault is that none of this backstory really comes across in the game.
 The Loadstar cabin could have used a more lived-in look, like the Millennium Falcon, but is mostly barren and awfully blue.
 The police are simple robot drones that shout useless commands and lifelessly explode when zapped.
-You only meet your other truckers through cutscenes, and honestly, barely even at that.
-And sadly, the majority of your exposure to Cobb’s world is in the repetitive, bland gameplay.
+You only meet your other truckers through cutscenes, though you might run into a rival in the third act.
+Sadly, the majority of your exposure to Cobb’s world is in the repetitive, bland gameplay.

 Sounds aren’t entirely on the ball.
 The effects are decent enough, and the voices on the movies were recorded cleanly, but sometimes the audio is not synchronized with the movement of the actors’ lips.
 The music is bleeply bloopy fare that doesn’t really match the concept or tone, and adds nothing to the experience.